abarletta/viximpv/README.md

 ________________________________________________________________________________________________________________________________________
 ## Examples

-Get all examples as MATLAB script [at this link](https://github.com/abarletta/viximpv/blob/master/resources/examples.m).
+All the examples provided below are contained in [this MATLAB script](https://github.com/abarletta/viximpv/blob/master/resources/examples.m).

 ### Heston model